Table of Contents[Hide][Show]

-Mortal Kombat is one of the most iconic fighting video game series out there.
-The franchise has been around since 1992 and it received installments over the years along with even some cinematic film adaptations.
+Mortal Kombat is legendary.
+The franchise has been around since 1992 and has received several installments over the years along with some cinematic film adaptations.
 Currently, the latest installment of the franchise is Mortal Kombat 11 which throws in a good variety of fighters both old and new.
-The big appeal for this game is the vs mode as its still a 2.5D fighting video game full of brutal fatalities, easy to pull off move sets, and again as mentioned a long list of characters you are likely familiar with such as Raiden, Sonya Blade, Liu Kang, Kitana, and Baraka to name a few.
+The big appeal of this game is the VS mode offering plenty of brutal fatalities, easy to pull off move sets, and a long list of characters you’re likely familiar with such as Raiden, Sonya Blade, Liu Kang, Kitana, and Baraka.

-Keeping things spoiler-free, this game narrative focuses on time and you can expect quite a bit of nostalgia throughout the storyline from past Mortal Kombat games, but again, I won’t spoil anything here.
-Overall, whether you’re a casual or competitive player, there’s a ton to love with Mortal Kombat.
+Keeping things spoiler-free, the game’s narrative focuses on time and you can expect quite a bit of nostalgia throughout the storyline from past Mortal Kombat.
+Whether you’re a casual or competitive player, there’s a ton to love with Mortal Kombat.
 With that said, don’t expect a button mash style of gameplay.
-You’ll need to take some time and get a feel of the characters and moves to go through the game.
+You’ll need to take some time and get a feel of the characters and moves to progress.